nawabahmadreshi/documentation/pages/getting-started/branch-universal-object.md

 {% ingredient quickstart-prerequisite %}{% endingredient %}

+## Best Practices for using Branch Universal Object

+Here are a set of best practices to ensure that your analytics are correct, and your content is ranking in search effectively.

+1. Set the `canonicalIdentifier` to a unique, de-duped value across instances of the app
+2. Ensure that the `title`, `contentDescription` and `imageUrl` properly represent the object
+3. Initialize the Branch Universal Object and call `userCompletedAction` with the corresponding platform view event **on page load**
+4. Call `showShareSheet` and `createShortLink` later in the life cycle, when the user takes an action that needs a link
+5. Call the additional object events (purchase, share completed, etc) when the corresponding user action is taken

+Practices to _avoid_:
+1. Don't set the same `title`, `contentDescription` and `imageUrl` across all objects
+2. Don't wait to initialize the object and register views until the user goes to share
+3. Don't wait to initialize the object until you conveniently need a link
+4. Don't create many objects at once and register views in a `for` loop.

 ## Defining a Branch Universal Object

 You build a `BranchUniversalObject` by assembling parameters.
 After the parameters are assembled, you can [create a link]({{base.url}}/getting-started/creating-links-in-apps) by referencing the `BranchUniversalObject`.